dansmyers/AI/Challenge_Projects/1-Philosophy_RAG/README.md

 *Kant-senpai, notice my philosophy!*

+## Due on or before 3/13 (the last day of class before Spring Break)

 ## Overview

 In this project you will build a conversational AI application that simulates a dialogue with a historical philosopher.
 The philosopher will guide the student user through a discussion of their major ideas, drawing directly from their written works — but will do so in character, as a personality you have created based on your understanding of their work.